pdidev/pdi/plugins/decl_hdf5/README.md

 * `collision_policy`: a string identifying a \ref COLLISION_POLICY
 * `deflate`: an integer value (from 0 to 9) defining the default deflate (GNU gzip) compression level to use for datasets created in this file.
-  This can be overriden on a per dataset basis.
+  This can be overridden on a per dataset basis.
   By default, the deflate filter is deactivated.
   See https://support.hdfgroup.org/HDF5/doc/RM/RM_H5P.html#Property-SetDeflate
   for more information.
 * `fletcher`: an integer value interpreted as a boolean (0 is false, non 0 values are true) that defines whether to activate the Fletcher32 checksum filter by default for datasets created in this file.
-  This can be overriden on a per dataset basis.
+  This can be overridden on a per dataset basis.
   By default, the Fletcher32 checksum filter is deactivated.
   See
   https://support.hdfgroup.org/HDF5/doc/RM/RM_H5P.html#Property-SetFletcher32